‘With faith in Jesus, love and teaching we grow’

 Sacred Heart Catholic Primary School

-At text level, the children will continue to explore and write a range of fiction genres including traditional tales, myths and legends.
-They will read and write a variety of short stories and extracts, exploring characters, plots and themes.
-They will use dialogue in their own stories to develop character or advance action.
+At text level, the children will continue to explore and write a range of genres including persuasive writing, play scripts, stories from other cultures.
+They will read and write a variety of texts, exploring characters, plots and themes.

 Spellings will be taught following Babcock No Nonsense Spelling Scheme.
 This will include exploration of spelling rules and short burst spelling tasks throughout the week.
-In addition, the children will have a weekly spelling test.
 Spellings will be sent home to learn on Monday and they will be tested on them on Friday.

 English homework will be set every Friday and will related to the work covered in class throughout the week.